lukewhrit/spacebin/readme.md

 ## License

-Spacebin is licensed under the 3-Clause "New" or "Revised" BSD License.
-A copy of this license can be found in markdown format within the [`license.md`](license.md) file.
+Spacebin is licensed under the Apache 2.0 license.
+A copy of this license can be found within the [`license`](license.md) file.